-The data collected, with a brief history of the parish and a compilation of demographic information about the larger community and most importantly your vision and mission for the future, comprises the raw material for the parish and community profile.
-(See Appendix D for some suggestions as to areas that need to be included) The final product may well include information in narrative form, photographs, graphs, video and/or audiotape, information on a web site, and other important information collected from within the parish and the larger community.
+The data collected, including a brief history of the parish, a compilation of demographic information about the larger community and, most importantly, your vision and mission for the future comprises the raw material for the parish and community profile.
+(See Appendix E for some suggestions as to areas that need to be included.)
+The final product may well include information in narrative form, photographs, graphs, video and/or audiotape, information on a web site, and other important information collected from within the parish and the larger community.
 Here is the place to use creativity, color and imagination to tell the story of your parish.
 Take advantage of the flexibility, innovations and low cost of producing it electronically.
 Clergy tend to use computers a lot.

 The parish profile should reflect the character of the congregation both in content and in presentation.
-For example: a four-color commercially printed brochure may be appropriate for one congregation and completely inappropriate for another.
+For example, a four-color commercially printed brochure may be appropriate for one congregation and completely inappropriate for another.
 One congregation may offer a web site as one of its resources to prospective clergy and another may not deem this at all useful.
 A brochure of some sort or another is most often produced as one way to help tell the congregation's story and is an invaluable enclosure in future communications with potential candidates.
-Before the Parish Profile is finalized it should be approved by the Vestry.
+Before the Parish Profile is finalized, it should be approved by the Vestry.

-As soon as the narrative portion of the Parish profile is in hand it should be sent in electronic format to Canon Nunez, along with photographs used in the profile (example: photographs of the church facilities, rectory, maps, charts).
+As soon as the narrative portion of the parish profile is in hand, it should be sent in electronic format to Canon Holcombe, along with photographs used in the profile (example: photographs of the church facilities, rectory, maps, charts).
 This should be sent at least two weeks prior to names being placed in nomination (Task #2 B).
-If you are willing to have your brochure serve as a sample/model for other parishes that are beginning the Search Process, please supply 12 copies to Canon Nunez.
+Everything in the parish profile should be adapted and included on the parish's web site.
+The information you will share with prospective rectors will be of equal interest to people searching for a church.
+If you are willing to have your brochure serve as a sample/model for other parishes that are beginning the Search Process, please supply 12 copies to Canon Holcombe.